-- Practice speaking and thinking more kindly about yourself, in the same way as you would about a loved one.
+- Practise speaking and thinking more kindly about yourself, in the same way as you would about a loved one.

-- Replace repetitive mental urges to hurt yourself with empowered thoughts – for example, 'Even though I feel like cutting, I am going to find another way to express how upset I feel.'
+- Replace repetitive mental urges to hurt yourself with empowered thoughts – for example, 'Even though I feel like hurting myself, I am going to find another way to express how upset I feel.'

 - Regularly write down three things you appreciate about yourself, no matter how small.